kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 * The correct Sheet is selected in the sign-on Excel file.
 * Start times are correct.
 * Race Minutes is correct.
-* Race direcion is correct, both in the GPX and the race name.
+* Race direction is correct, both in the GPX and the race name.

 If you change a race's filename, the original file will be left in place.
 You may want to delete the old file now so as not to use the wrong one by mistake on race day.